K. M. Chandy: Personal life

 He was married to Mariakutty Chandy in the year 1939 at the age of 18.
 They have eight sons and two daughters.

 Path into Politics and Advocacy

 Chandy's entry into the world of politics was marked by youthful zeal and an unwavering commitment to justice.
 During his tenure as an intermediate student at St. Berchman's College in Changanacherry, he exhibited extraordinary leadership.
-At the tender age of 17, he orchestrated a courageous student's strike protest.
+At age of 17, he orchestrated a courageous student's strike protest.
 This protest was in response to a brutal lathi charge on students in Trivandrum who had gathered to express their support for State Congress leaders.
 He and a few of his companions though expelled from the College had to be taken back unconditionally following a mass Satyagraha at the college gates.